 Liaison Office vs Branch vs Subsidiary vs Private Limited: How to Choose Your India Entry Route

-For most foreign companies, the real decision is not whether India is attractive.
-It is which structure matches the business you actually plan to run.
+For most foreign companies, the real decision is not whether India is attractive—it’s about choosing the structure that aligns with the business they actually plan to run.

-If the goal is market exploration and relationship building, a liaison office can work.
-If the goal is a narrow operating footprint within RBI-permitted activity, a branch office may be enough.
+If the goal is market exploration and relationship building, a liaison office can be a suitable option.
+If the objective is to operate within a limited scope of RBI-permitted activities, a branch office may suffice.

-If the goal is local hiring, contracting, invoicing, and scale, an Indian incorporated company is usually the better answer.
+However, if the plan involves local hiring, contracting, invoicing, and scaling operations, setting up an Indian incorporated company is typically the more effective choice.

 That is the practical India entry route decision most boards have to make, and the distinction is reflected clearly across the RBI's Master Direction on BO, LO, and PO establishments, the DPIIT FDI FAQ, and the Companies Act, 2013